 Craft beer lovers score at Fayetteville’s new Segra Stadium, where the Woodpeckers play.
 The park’s Healy’s Right Field Bar keeps local beers on tap, including Blood Orange Kolsch from Dirtbag Ales Brewery and Taproom in nearby Hope Mills.

-More spirited adventures await in The Official 2020 North Carolina Travel Guide.
+More spirited adventures await in The Official 2023 North Carolina Travel Guide.
 Prasana William contributed to this story.